 I am so happy and thankful for Lighthouse Voyage as they provided me with new clothes, a bed, blanket, my health and education.
 Thank you for loving me.”

 Sharma Kani is from a small village in Tamil Nadu called Sambavarvadakarai, and she lives in one of the facilities run by our partner organization, Believers Active Mission.
-Currently studying in the 9th standard (9th grade), she has a loving and supportive home and is encouraged in her studies.
+Currently studying in 9th grade, she has a loving and supportive home and is encouraged in her studies.
 Unfortunately, Sharma’s story has not always been one of love and care.

 As Sharma Kani was sharing her story, she told us that after she was brought to the facility, “I was sent to school, and now I have friends, food and clothes.
 I am happy here.
 Now I can sleep safely.”
 Now, her dream is to become a teacher, so she will be able to help girls like herself by providing them with education and proper care.
 Out of brokenness and darkness, she is now working towards bringing light and life to others like her.
 Lighthouse is thankful to be a part of her story. **

-Red is my Favorite color, it was what I always wore when I was young.
+Red is my favorite color, it was what I always wore when I was young.
 My mom used to say it suits me, showed how beautiful I am.
-I used to live in a village with my family, uncle and aunts and my friends.
+I used to live in a village with my family, uncles and aunts and my friends.
 But the life I was enjoying was taken.
-Everything changed once I was taken by my dads friends into the city.
+Everything changed once I was taken by my dad's friends into the city.

-I been in the brothel Budhwar for the last 16 years.
+I've been in the brothel Budhwar for the last 16 years.
 Im 24 years old now.
-For the last couple months i been in Lighthouse Voyage rehab centre.
+For the last couple months I've been in the Lighthouse Voyage rehab centre.
 I was rescued.
 For the first time in my life I saw that someone valued me, and bought me to save me.
 I have only seen people buy me to use me, hurt me, break me.
-So Thank you so much!
+Thank you so much!

 Thank you for saving my life and supporting this organization.
 Thank you for believing in me, seeing I'm worth it.
 Everyone here is finally smiling, laughing, for the first time in a long time.
 I haven't laughed this much in my life.